-Our Vision: A world that is sustainable; safe, healthy and just for all humanity and the whole of the interconnected web of life, including present and future generations.
+Our Vision: A world that we help make more sustainable, safe, healthy, and just, through our UUSL Green Sanctuary Actions, for all humanity, including p0resent and future generations, and the whole of the interconnected web of life.

 Our Mission: In collaboration with other organizations and communities, to achieve Our Vision, by accomplishing activities to address Climate Change, Water Quality, and other Critical Environmental and Social Justice issues.